 Below is one of the signs that accompanied the exhibits.

 These are some of the many reasons that travel is the best form of self-care for me!
 I get the best of all the favorite things in my life!
 I get to do things I enjoy, spend time with my family, and leave the normal daily life stressors behind at home.
-I get to have time to refresh and rejuvenate, helping to decrease my stress when I return to work and daily life chores when I return home.
+I get to have time to refresh and rejuvenate!
+This helps to decrease my stress when I return to work and daily life chores when I return home.

 WHAT ARE YOUR FAVORITE SELF-CARE ACTIVITIES?